pvega62/Portfolio/Petstore API Documentation/Pet-Store-API-Documentation-Sample.md

 | 400  | Invalid ID supplied |
 | 404  | Order not found |
 | default | Unexpected error |

+(A successful deletion returns a `200` code with no response body.)

 #### Parameters
 ##### Path Parameters